telerik/maui-docs/controls/datepicker/datepicker-formatting.md

 ## Spinner Format

-Date Picker for .NET MAUI allows you to use standard or custom date format strings through the `SpinnerFormat` property.
+DatePicker for .NET MAUI allows you to use standard or custom date format strings through the `SpinnerFormat` property.
 Depending on what format is set, the picker visualizes spinner controls with prepopulated values to be picked.

 `SpinnerFormat` property defines the string format for the spinners.
 The default format is **"g"**.